lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 .. [#fn_mbl] Our main focus is to support the Modelica Buildings Library but
              the tool should also work for other Modelica file import/parsing tasks

-.. [#clj] For example, Clojure, another dynamic language with excellent Java
-          interop and a favorite of this author, has a jar size of only 1 MB